hd-UQ/cd_dynamax/README.md

 ## Codebase status

 - We have implemented [continuous-discrete linear and non-linear models](./src/README.md), along with filtering and smoothing algorithms.
+    - If you are simulating data from a non-linear SDE, it is recommended to use `model.sample(..., transition_type="path")`, which runs an SDE solver.
+Default behavior is to perform Gaussian approximations to the SDE.

 - We provide notebooks for linear and nonlinear continuous-discrete filtering/smoothing under regular and irregular sampling
     - Linear dynamics: